ianmay/aws_hello_world/README.md

 }
 ```

 Epic!
-Lets apply it and see what we get!
+Let's apply it and see what we get!

 ![image description](doc/assets/lambda_2.png)